pcvbjr/stanford-cs-networking-generator/README.md

 # Stanford CS Networking Generator
  An LLM tool for networking in the Stanford CS community.
+The tool references a vector database of Stanford Computer Science personal profiles to match your resume/CV with individuals who share your interests and experience.
+You can instruct the tool to generate text, such as an introductory email or questions to ask them over coffee, for each top matching individual.

 ## Access
-### Online
+//### Online
-Access the tool at https://stanford-cs-networking-generator.streamlit.app/
+//Access the tool at https://stanford-cs-networking-generator.streamlit.app/

 ### Install and Run Locally
 - Create a directory and a new virtual environment for the project